NatanSisoev/Chess-ML-Evaluator/README.md

 - improved grid search plotting
 - saved hyperparameter optimization results to `config.py`
 - filtered, renamed, organized, and saved result plots
+- created for loop to save all optimized models for all dataframes
+- created `four_full_rd` dataframe and fitted XGBRegressor with best params on it -> `xgb_four_full_rd`
+- saved and timed the dataframes from `save_datasets.ipynb`
+- saved and timed the model from `save_models.ipynb`

 ##### 2025-12-02 - Natan Sisoev